 Name Forms

-Where required as set forth in Section 2.1.1, the subject and issuer fields of the basebase certificate shall be populated with an X.500 Distinguished Name.
-Distinguished names shall be composed of standard attribute types, such as those identified in [RFC3280].
+Where required as set forth in Section 2.1.1, the subject and issuer fields of all certificate shall be populated with an X.500 Distinguished Name.
+Distinguished names shall be composed of standard attribute types, such as those identified in [RFC5280].

-Name Constraints

-All CA certificates issued by the ACA at the Medium or High Assurance levels shall have name constraints asserted that limit the name space of the Principal CAs to that appropriate for their domains.

 Certificate Policy Object Identifier

-Allcertificates issued by the ACA shall include a certificate policiescp extension asserting the OID(s) appropriate to the level of assurance with which it was issued.
+All end entity certificates issued by the ACA shall include a Certificate Policies extension containing Certificate Policy’s asserting the OID(s) appropriate to the level of assurance with which it was issued.
+This is in addition to any Certificate Policy identifiers internally used by the ACA.
+The following table lists the certificate attributes for valid assurance levels:.
+Note that an OID for a higher level covers all lower level assurance levels.
+For example an end entity certificate which contains the OID for High Assurance means only the Certificate Policy OID associated with High assurance is required and not OID is needed for Rudimentary, Basic, or Medium.